mph-/lcapy/doc/expressions.rst

 the units.
 Currently they can appear anywhere in an expression and not just at the end.

+By default, units are be printed in abbreviated form.
+To print in long form use:

+   >>> from lcapy.state import state
+   >>> state.abbreviated_units = False

 .. _expressionsrationalfunctions:

 Rational functions